ganeti/ganeti/doc/design-ovf-support.rst

 distribution (e.g. by allowing usage of public key infrastructure and providing tools for management of basic software licensing).

-There are no limitations regarding hard drive images used, as long as the description is provided.
-Any hardware described in a proper i.e. CIM - Common Information Model) format is accepted, although there is no guarantee that every virtualization software will support all types of hardware.
+There are no limitations regarding disk images used, as long as the description is provided.
+Any hardware described in a proper format (i.e. CIM - Common Information Model) is accepted, although there is no guarantee that every virtualization software will support all types of hardware.

-OVF package should contain one file with ``.ovf`` extension, which is an XML file specifying the following (per virtual machine):
+OVF package should contain exactly one file with ``.ovf`` extension, which is an XML file specifying the following (per virtual machine):

 - virtual disks
 - network description